JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 ![dollars]({{site.baseurl}}/assets/img/azure-cost-optimisation-with-citrix-daas/dollars.jpg)

-Let’s face it, Azure isn’t cheap, and it isn’t getting any cheaper.
+Let's face it, Azure isn't cheap, and it isn't getting any cheaper.
 EUC workloads are getting heavier and their requirements larger, all of this means you are either sacrificing user experience on sub-par instances, or forking out the dollars to keep end users happy.

 Luckily there are some easy wins to try and make a small dent in that bill.
 Below is my tracking list based on projects and ongoing capability releases in the Citrix DaaS offering, mostly around the MCS space.